whlinw/Biocall/README.md

 Two variables in `Biocall/src/App.js` might need to be changed during development.

 * `develop`: Set to false before packaging.
-The value indicates whether or not to hide the server address input field in the join room user interface.
+The value indicates whether or not to show the server address input field in the join room user interface.
 * `biocallServer`: Set the value to the IP address and port of Biocall server.

 ```js